alonitac/LinuxProject/README.md

 This project is aimed for the **very beginners** who want to get familiar with Git and GitHub workflows, debug Linux errors and work with basic Linux commands.

-Regardless of your familiarity with Linux, **we highly encourage you to complete this exercise**.
+**Regardless of your familiarity with Linux, we highly encourage you to complete this exercise**.
 It will familiarize you with the project workflows and testing methods used throughout the course, ensuring you're well-prepared for future projects.

 ## Preliminaries

+The first step we would like you to do is to fork this repo.

+Wait a minute, **fork**? **repo**!?
+Let's take a step back.

 The website you are visiting now is called **GitHub**.
 It's a platform where millions of developers from all around the world collaborate on projects and share code.

-Think of GitHub as the "central station" of a code project.
-As a DevOps engineer you'll spend a lot of time here!

 Each project on GitHub is stored in something called a **repository**, or **repo** for short.
 A repository is like a folder that contains all the files and resources related to a project.
 These files can include code, images, documentation, and more.

-This Linux project is also stored and provided to you as a GitHub repo.
+**This Linux project** is also stored and provided to you as a GitHub repo.
-You'll answer the project's questions here, inside the repo, as if you are working on a code project.
+You'll answer the project's questions here, inside the repo, as if you were working on a real code project.

 However, because this repository is owned by me, you don't have permission to directly make changes.
 Thus, I want you to **fork** this repository.